-- 1) Demonstrate that all interim and final goals in the Contract of Participation were completed on or before the expiration date of the contract; - 2) Affirm that all family members are independent of welfare assistance (not counting transitional assistance); - 3) Submit verification that the head of household is suitably employed or otherwise self-sufficient; and - 4) Submit a request for completion review, in writing (or verbally if writing is not possible), to the HACN.
+Demonstrate that all interim and final goals in the Contract of Participation

+- were completed on or before the expiration date of the contract: - Affirm that all family members are independent of welfare assistance (not counting transitional assistance) for at least 12 consecutive months before the contract expires, excluding non-needy child only welfare; - Submit verification that the head of household is suitably employed; and - Submit a request for completion review, in writing to the HACN.

-B. HACN Responsibilities
+2. HACN Responsibilities

-- 1) The HACN will review the request for consideration for graduation; - The HACN will respond in writing to a request for completion review within fourteen (14) calendar days of the receipt of the request and all required verifications; and - The HACN will disburse any accumulated escrow funds to the family upon determination of successful graduation under the guidelines in Section 13 of this document.

-6. Denial of Graduation Request

-If the HACN determines that a participant did not successfully graduate from the FSS program, the participant may request an Informal Hearing to determine whether the decision to deny graduation was made in accordance with HUD regulations and the guidelines in this plan.
-A request for an Informal Hearing must be made in writing (or verbally if writing is not possible) within fourteen (14) calendar days of the date of the HACN's notification of the decision to deny graduation from the FSS program.
+- The HACN will review the request for consideration for graduation; - The HACN will respond in writing to a request for completion review within 14 calendar days of the receipt of the request and all required verifications; - Verify Family has been independent of Welfare assistance for at least 12 consecutive months before the contract expires; - The HACN will disburse any accumulated escrow funds to the family upon determination of successful graduation under the guidelines in Section M2 of this Action Plan. - 3.
+Denial of Graduation Request If the HACN determines that a participant did not successfully graduate from the FSS program, the participant may request an Informal Hearing to determine whether the decision to deny graduation was made in accordance with HUD regulations and the guidelines in this plan.
+A request for an Informal Hearing must be made in writing within 14 calendar days of the date of the HACN's notification of the decision to deny graduation from the FSS program.

 If the HACN determines the family did not successfully graduate from the FSS program, the family will forfeit the funds in its FSS escrow account.
-The HACN will use forfeited escrow funds in accordance with Section 12C of this plan.
+The HACN will use forfeited escrow funds in accordance with the Forfeit of Escrow Funds Section L3 of this Action Plan.

-P. MAINTENANCE OF ESCROW ACCOUNTS
+L. MAINTENANCE OF ESCROW ACCOUNTS